Program Overview

 Can I have my service line replaced?

 Public service lines may be replaced in conjunction with construction projects or in emergency situations.
 The City is working to identify all service lines containing lead and replacing them when able.
-During projects, the City will replace the service line in public spaces and will provide a list of licensed plumbing contractors for the property owner to contact in order to replace the private side.
+During projects, the City will replace the service line in public spaces and can help provide resources to contact licensed plumbing contractors for property owners interested in replacing the private side.
 Replacements of the water service pipe on private property will be made at the property owner’s expense.
 Property owners are strongly encouraged to take advantage of replacing their line during the replacement of the public side.

 Where can I get more information about lead?